On the Model Update Strategies for Supervised Learning in AIOps Solutions

-\textbf{The stability of different maintenance approaches and model types is highly correlated with its performance: a better performing one is usually more stable}.
-As shown in Table~\ref{tab:stability_table}, on the Google dataset, the RF model, the GBDT model, and the CART model with the time-based ensemble approaches are among the stablest approaches.
-These approaches are also the best-performing ones (with the highest AUC values) on the Google dataset (as shown in Figure~\ref{fig:auc_sk}).
-On the Backblaze dataset, the online learning approaches (AUE, ARF, and HT) are among the stablest approaches and are among the best-performing ones on the same dataset.
-Similarly, the best-performing ensemble approaches are among the stablest approaches.
-In fact, we measure the Spearman correlation between the stability and performance (AUC) of the combinations of model maintenance approaches and models, and we observe a high correlation value of -0.93 (i.e., a higher AUC is correlated with a smaller CV).
+\textbf{The stability of different update strategies and model types is highly correlated with its performance: a better performing one is usually more stable}.
+As shown in Table~\ref{tab:stability_table}, on the Google dataset, the RF model, the GBDT model, and the CART model with the time-based ensemble strategies are among the stablest strategies.
+These strategies are also the best-performing ones (with the highest AUC values) on the Google dataset (as shown in Figure~\ref{fig:auc_sk}).
+On the Backblaze dataset, the online learning strategies (AUE, ARF, and HT) are among the most stable strategies and are among the best-performing ones on the same dataset.
+Similarly, the best-performing ensemble strategies are among the stablest strategies.
+In fact, we measure the Spearman correlation between the stability and performance (AUC) of the combinations of model update strategies and model choices, and we observe a high correlation value of -0.93 (i.e., a higher AUC is correlated with a smaller CV).